Edmonton Neurotherapy

 To view a brief Youtube video on transcranial DC stimulation therapy, please click on this link... http://www.youtube.com/watch?v=hp6bBs16g28&NR=1

-Major Depression Disorder (MDD) is usually accompanied by alterations of cortical activity and excitability, especially in prefrontal areas.
+Major Depression Disorder (MDD) is a complicated disorder with as yet incompletely understood pathophysiology and etiology.
+However, brain imaging studies have pointed to a pathological abnormality and imbalance in the activity of the left and right prefrontal cortices; with the left dorsolateral prefrontal cortex (LDLPFC) most often hypoactive and the right dorsolateralateral prefrontal cortex (RDLPFC) either normally active or hyperactive.
 These are reflections of a dysfunction in a distributed cortico-subcortical, bihemispheric network.
 Therefore it is reasonable to hypothesize that altering this pathological state with techniques of brain stimulation may offer a therapeutic target.
-Besides repetitive transcranial magnetic stimulation, tonic stimulation with weak direct currents (tDCS) modulates cortical excitability for hours after the end of stimulation, thus, it is a promising non-invasive therapeutic option.
+Besides repetitive transcranial magnetic stimulation (rTMS), tonic stimulation with weak direct currents (tDCS) modulates cortical excitability for hours after the end of stimulation, thus, it is a promising non-invasive therapeutic option.

 Early studies from the 1960s suggested some efficacy of DC stimulation to reduce symptoms in depression, but mixed results and development of psychotropic drugs resulted in an early abandonment of this technique.
+However, beginning in the 1980s, research into the use of brain stimulation therapies for depression grew exponentially and renewed interest in tDCS as a treatment for depression has led to multiple studies examining the efficacy of this technology.
 In the last few years tDCS protocols have been optimized and application of the newly developed stimulation protocols in patients with major depression has shown promise in few pilot studies.

 Transcranial direct current stimulation is attracting widespread attention as a promising new treatment for Major Depressive Disorder on the basis of its low cost, good safety profile, and promising reports of clinical efficacy.